 So it seemed like the injections actually irritated my spinal nerves and muscles rather than numbing and helping them.

-However that's not to say that all facet joint injections are bad.
+However, that's not to say that all facet joint injections are bad.

-After a few weeks the instability and twinges settled down and I was back to my normal level of pain again.
+But after a few weeks the instability and twinges settled down and I was back to my normal level of pain again.